nicolasinman/mae301-2026spring-slice/phase3/README.md

 Certain tweets from example people will be unrelated to S&P500, eg "I got a cat today".
 This will demonstrate our ability to filter by keywords.

-### Sample data (optional)
-will contain a couple sets of real tweets manually copied from twitter for true testing

 ## Text Analysis Overview
 Text analysis is called in the terminal using : python textanalysisfinal.py yourtextfilename.txt